zkpassport/zkpassport-docs/docs/examples/index.md

 - [Residency](./residency.md) - Discover how to verify a user's residency status
 - [Personhood](./personhood.md) - Learn how to check the personhood of a user
 - [KYC](./kyc.md) - Learn how to verify some information that can be useful for KYC
 - [Client-Server Implementation](./client-server.md) - See how to use the SDK on the client-side and verify proofs on the server-side
+- [Private FaceMatch](./facematch.md) - Verify the ID holder's face matches the ID photo